 Come see the restored Lockkeeper's House

 The Lockkeeper's House — the oldest structure on the National Mall — has been relocated and restored as part of a major project that has transformed the site with a new visitor-friendly entrance, surrounding outdoor plaza and educational displays.
+Previously located just inches from heavy traffic at the corner of 17th Street and Constitution Avenue NW, the house was lifted and moved about 20 feet from the road.
 Untouched for more than 40 years, the 180-year old structure now welcomes visitors from around the world to the National Mall.

 For pictures highlighting each phase of the renovation as well as the official ribbon cutting ceremony, please enjoy the slideshow below.